|Type of medicine||Proton pump inhibitor|

 To treat or prevent ulcers caused by non-steroidal anti-inflammatory drugs (NSAIDs)

-Pantoprazole can also be used to treat irritation and ulceration of the stomach caused by non-steroidal anti-inflammatory drugs (NSAIDs).
-It can also be used as one part of a treatment to get rid of Helicobacter pylori, a bacterium found in the stomach, which can cause ulcers.
+Omeprazole is also used to protect the stomach from irritation and ulceration caused by non-steroidal anti-inflammatory drugs (NSAIDs) such as ketoprofen.
+It can also be used as one part of a treatment to get rid of Helicobacter pylori, a bacterium found in the stomach which can cause ulcers.

-Before taking pantoprazole make sure your doctor or pharmacist knows:
+Before taking omeprazole make sure your doctor, dentist or pharmacist knows:

 - If you are pregnant, trying for a baby or breast-feeding.